astropy/astropy/docs/development/workflow/development_workflow.rst

   integration tests to run correctly.
 * There are merge commits from ``astropy/main`` in the PR commit history (merge commits from PRs to the user's fork are fine).
-* There are commit messages that violate the code of conduct.

 .. _howto_rebase: